abhiag2018/DeepT/preprocessing/README/README.md

 # Input Parameters and Files

 The input file paths are specified in the nextflow config file parameters.
 The input .bam files for DNase/ATAC-seq input are specified separately in a .csv specified in *params.coScore_data*

+Input Files for DeepTACT Features :
+	- Promoter/Enhancer Lists, to filter PCHi-C data : params.promoter_bedfile, params.enhancer_bedfile
+	- fasta files, to Extract Genomic Sequence : params.species_genome_fasta
+	- DNase-Seq bam files, to generate COScore (Chromatin Openness Score) for each element in the promoter/enhancer list  : inside file params.coScore_data

+Input Files for DeepTACT Ground Truth data :
+	- PCHi-C data : params.hic_input
+	- gtf file, to select promoters transcripts corresponding to genes : params.gtf_transcript_to_gene

 # Preprocessing Steps